/terms/article-schema · 5 min read · foundational

 How to apply

-Article schema is one of the cheapest schema additions to ship — most static-site frameworks and CMSes generate it automatically from frontmatter.
+Article schema is one of the cheapest schema additions to ship.
+Most static-site frameworks and CMSes generate it automatically from frontmatter.
 Three concrete moves:

 - Wire

-authorto a real Person schema, not a freeform string:"author": "Jane Doe"is parseable, but"author": { "@type": "Person", "name": "Jane Doe", "url": "/about/jane-doe" }lets engines build an entity record.
-Engines tend to weight Person-typed authors over string authors for E-E-A-T inference. - Bump
+authorto a real Person schema, not a freeform string:"author": "Jane Doe"is parseable, but"author": { "@type": "Person", "name": "Jane Doe", "url": "/about/jane-doe" }lets engines build a richer entity record.
+Google's Article documentation recommends Person or Organization with aurlfor this reason; whether engines independently weight Person-typed vs string authors is a common practitioner hypothesis but is not vendor-documented as a ranking or citation signal. - Bump

 How it relates to other concepts

-- Foundational for GEO — Article metadata is what makes content cite-able as a discrete editorial piece rather than as a domain-level mention.
+- Foundational for GEO.
+Article metadata is what makes content cite-able as a discrete editorial piece rather than as a domain-level mention.

 Footnotes